t-data-h/tdh-mgr/README.md

 same options (Note, a 'restart' option is intentionally not provided).

-  This can be run from any host with TDH installed, but relies on ssh host keys for password-less ssh access to all nodes in the cluster.
+  This can be run from any host with TDH installed, but relies on ssh host keys for ssh access to all nodes in the cluster.